Journal Menu► ▼ Journal Menu

 10. Title of Site.
 URL (archived on Day Month Year).

-- Figures and schemes must be provided at a sufficiently high resolution (minimum 1000 pixels width/height, or a resolution of 300 dpi or higher).
-All Figure file formats are accepted.
-However, TIFF, JPEG, EPS and PDF files are preferred.
+- File for Figures and Schemes must be provided during submission in a single zip archive and at a sufficiently high resolution (minimum 1000 pixels width/height, or a resolution of 300 dpi or higher).
+Common formats are accepted, however, TIFF, JPEG, EPS and PDF are preferred.

 - Images and maps must have a scale, a north arrow and coordinates (see an example here).